Notice

 In addition to the very competitive rates, the deposit products have several other nice features.
 Refer to the following posts for a review of these accounts:

 Credit union membership is open to local and national PTA members.
-There's a $25 membership fee for the National PTA, and it's open to all.
-You can find your local PTA here.
+There's a $25 membership fee for the National PTA, and it appears to be open to all.
 Membership in your local PTA may be a lower cost option.
 Please see the credit union's members eligibility page for more details.

 One downside regarding membership is that several readers have reported a hard credit inquiry by Equifax in the application.